Anthony and Cleopatra

 SCENE v

-Cleopatra, inspired by the opening lines of Twelfth Night, calls, “Give me some music; music, moody food / Of us that trade in love” (II.v.1-2).
-She languishes, recalling with Charmian a fishing trick she played on Antony and another time when they cross-dressed.
+Cleopatra wants to play billiards, anachronistically, and, inspiring the opening lines of Twelfth Night, calls, “Give me some music; music, moody food / Of us that trade in love” (II.v.1-2).
+She languishes, recalling with Charmian a fishing trick she played on Anthony and another time when they cross-dressed.
 (One explanation of this reference makes it an allusion to them playing Hercules and Omphale, where she enslaved him with charms and made him wear her clothes as she strutted about wearing Hercules’ sword.)

-CleopatraA messenger brings news of Anthony, sending Cleopatra into histrionics again: “Anthonio’s dead!”
-(II.v.26).
-After Cleopatra’s microscopic examination of any available nuances, the messenger is finally able to report that Anthony married Octavia, Cleopatra interestingly says, “I am pale, Charmian” (II.v.59), as if she is part of her own observing audience.
-She pitches a fit and slaps the messenger about, even drawing a knife on him.
 “Melt Egypt into Nile! and kindly creatures / Turn all to serpents!”
 (II.v.78-79).
 But she realizes she went too far and calls back the terrified messenger.
-Although distraught, she seems to have the resourcefulness to have her ladies grill the messenger for info about Anthony’s new wife: “the feature of Octavia, her years, / Her inclination; … / The color of her hair” (II.v.112-114).
+Although distraught, she seems to have the resourcefulness to have her ladies grill the messenger for info about Anthony’s new wife: “the feature of Octavia, her years, / Her inclination; … / The color of her hair” (II.v.113-115).

 SCENE vi

 Pompey meets with the triumvirate and a deal has already been proposed (II.vi.4, 34).
-Pompey is terse with Caesar, but after some camaraderie with Antony he accepts the offer and invites them all to feast on his galley to celebrate the treaty.
-Enobarbus amuses Pompey with his brash wit, and then speaks with Menas, again, one is apt to think, going too far in predicting openly that the Octavia marriage won’t work and Antony will return to Cleopatra, his “Egyptian dish” (II.vi.126).
+Pompey is terse with Caesar, but after some camaraderie with Anthony he accepts the offer and invites them all to feast on his galley to celebrate the treaty.
+Enobarbus amuses Pompey with his brash wit, and then speaks with Menas, again, one is apt to think, going too far in predicting openly that the Octavia marriage won’t work and Anthony will return to Cleopatra, his “Egyptian dish” (II.vi.119).

 SCENE vii

 Two or three servants comment on the spectacle of drunken generals and officers taking place.
 Goddard insists there should be three servants to clash an admirable trio with the embarrassing triumvirate (188).
-One servant says that having a great name is a burden he would not want.
+One servant says that having a great name is a burden he would not want (II.vii.8f).

 The sots sing a hymn to Bacchus.
-Stick-in-the-mud Caesar leaves the party saying, “our graver business / Frowns at this levity” (II.vii.120-121), and the party breaks up.
+Stick-in-the-mud Caesar leaves the party saying, “our graver business / Frowns at this levity” (II.vii.108-109), and the party breaks up.